PenHip & Hip Dysplasia

 PennHip is a specialised screening test which can be performed at any age.
 It involves a series of hip radiographs, performed while your dog is under general anaesthesia which determines whether your dog has hip dysplasia, and if so, how severe it potentially can be.
 There are a limited number of veterinarians in Victoria who are accredited to perform these tests.
-Our practice is fortunate to have Dr. Tracy Wong and Dr. Vicky Wade who are both fully accredited.
+Our practice is fortunate to have Dr. Tracy Wong, Dr. Candace Lace and Dr. Tom Brennan who are all fully accredited.

 We generally recommend PennHip screening at 4-5 months of age.
 Detection of problems at this age can allow us to advise you of what can be done to minimise the progression of the disease.
 Alternatively, if your dog’s hips have severe hip dysplasia, there is corrective surgery that can be performed to alleviate future problems.